 Step One – United States Citizenship and Immigration Services

 Your case will be on its way to United States Citizenship and Immigration Services as soon as you sign the completed petition which has been prepared by our office.
 After USCIS receives the case, it takes anywhere from 3 months on the fast side to as long as 7 months on the long side, the average time for the last 3 years or so has been 5 to 6 months, depending upon the amount of backlog at the particular USCIS service center.
 Each petition has its own level of complexity.
 The Approvals do not arrive in the order that the cases are filed.

 Step Two – National Visa Center (NVC)

 The Approved petition is then mailed from the USCIS to the NVC or National Visa Center.
-Once approved you will notified by mail and then the NVC will forward your case to the appropriate United States Embassy in your beneficiaries country of residence.
+Once approved you will be notified by mail and then the NVC will forward your case to the appropriate United States Embassy in your beneficiaries country of residence.
 This step usually takes two to three weeks.